 The new academic year is just around the corner.
 So, many investors might be thinking about diversifying their portfolios and delving into the student accommodation market.
 For good reason, too.
-Last year, the student accommodation market was valued at £4 billion.
-This year, the sector is set to grow by 22.7%.
+In 2020, the student accommodation market was valued at £4 billion.
 Clearly, opportunities in this space will present themselves to investors in the months to come.

 Source: Ibis World